Wacky-Mole/WackysDatabase/README.md

 - `Attack_Random_Animation` (int): The random animation for the attack.
 - `Chain_Attacks` (int): The number of chain attacks.
 - `Hit_Terrain` (bool): Indicates whether the attack can hit terrain.
 - `Custom_AttackSpeed` (float): This mod keeps track of this adjustment 1.0 is normal speed.
 2.0 is twice as fast.
-This will override Wackymmo speeds.
 Should be compatible with most other mods that increase speed.
 - `m_attackStamina` (float): The stamina cost of the attack.
 - `m_eitrCost` (float): The eitr cost of the attack.
 - `AttackHealthCost` (float): The health cost of the attack.
 - `m_attackHealthPercentage` (float): The health cost percentage of the attack.
-- `SpeedFactor` (float): The speed factor of the attack.
+- `SpeedFactor` (float): The speed up of a character's movements when they are actively attacking.
 - `DmgMultiplier` (float): The damage multiplier of the attack.
 - `ForceMultiplier` (float): The force multiplier of the attack.
 - `StaggerMultiplier` (float): The stagger multiplier of the attack.